INVEST-flagship/covid_psyserv/README.md

-Population-based comparisons of new diagnoses for paediatric psychiatric and neurodevelopmental disorders before and during the COVID-19 pandemic
+Population-based comparisons of new psychiatric diagnoses among children and adolescents before and during the COVID-19 pandemic
 ================

 ## Introduction

-This document shows how to perform the analyses and vizualize the results as described in the manuscript ‘Population-based comparisons of new diagnoses for paediatric psychiatric and neurodevelopmental disorders before and during the COVID-19 pandemic’.
+This document shows how to perform the analyses and vizualize the results as described in the manuscript ‘Population-based comparisons of new psychiatric diagnoses among children and adolescents before and during the COVID-19 pandemic’.

 ## Reproducing analyses